 Of course, this strategy is not just reserved for driving.
 In the world of project management, it’s important to allocate some attention to the project that’s off in the distance.
 This is the long game of project management, and it can pay big dividends for the project manager who invests the time to do it.

-Playing the long game—i.e., stepping away from the barrage of tasks and people to take a look at how the project itself is being managed—is akin to changing the zoom on a camera lens.
+Playing the project long game—i.e., stepping away from the barrage of tasks and people to take a look at how the project itself is being managed—is akin to changing the zoom on a camera lens.
 It’s important to pan out from your immediate subject in order to take in a wider view to incorporate context and environment.
 When you get too close to things, you can be a bit like the fish in David Foster Wallace’s famous commencement address who asks another fish “how’s the water?” and the second fish responds “what’s water?”
 If you don’t deliberately pay attention to your surroundings, you generally accept them and take them for granted.

 So the more conscious you are of your project environment (often referred to as the project context), the more you can influence it.
 Things such as organizational support, your PMO, professional development opportunities, team reporting structure, your methodology, and the company policy are not things you have to silently accept.
 If you think some of these larger aspects of the project environment need to change, well, advocate for change.
 As Gandhi said, “be the change you wish to see.”

 And there’s no better time to be the change than before your next project begins.
-With that in mind, here are three techniques to help you evaluate and improve your own project context—and your long game.
+With that in mind, here are three techniques to help you evaluate and improve your own project context—and your project long game.

 1. Look at how other organizations do it.